Travel and Retirement in Bellingham, Washington

 We take care of ourselves, watch out for ourselves, and love and take care of each other.— Lummi Nation

 Lummi Island Information

-- Welcome to the NookSack Indian Tribe -- Our Tribe is located in Deming, Washington, just 15 miles east of Bellingham, 12 miles south of the Canadian Border, nestled amongst majestic mountains, lush forest, and the meandering and dynamic Nooksack River.
+- NookSack Indian Tribe: Our Tribe is located in Deming, Washington, just 15 miles east of Bellingham, 12 miles south of the Canadian Border, nestled amongst majestic mountains, lush forest, and the meandering and dynamic Nooksack River.

-- The Tsimshian Peoples Of the BC Coast and Southward - Coming to the fore in public interest and anthropology courses that look at First Nations, the Tsimshian People of British Columbia are prolific in arts and perhaps more so than other Pacific Northwest Peoples, such as the Haida and Haisla.
+- The Tsimshian Peoples of the Northwest Coast: Coming to the fore in public interest and anthropology courses that look at First Nations, the Tsimshian People of British Columbia are prolific in arts and perhaps more so than other Pacific Northwest Peoples, such as the Haida and Haisla.

 The city is divided into 23 well maintain neighborhoods, each with its own theme.
-A number of high quality living options for retirees are supported in Bellingham, from Independent Living to Assisgted Living, Nursing Homes, and Memory Care centers.
+A number of high quality living options for retirees are supported in Bellingham, from Independent to Assisted Living, nursing homes, and memory care centers.
 Many are found at the website at SeniorHomes.com.

 Properties are also available for purchase.
 At the end of 2012, Zillow listed these: